 - Average low: 54 degrees Fahrenheit (12 degrees Celsius)

 If you're planning to spend a day at the beach in Amsterdam this summer, August is one of the best times to visit because the sea temperature is its warmest at 55 degrees Fahrenheit (18 degrees Celsius) during the early part of the month.
 When scheduling your trip to the beach, keep an eye on the weather forecasts to avoid unintentionally spending a dreary day at the beach if the clouds roll in midday.

 Since the weather can fluctuate almost at random throughout the month, it's best to pack clothing you can layer.
 You should be comfortable in light long-sleeved shirts or a light jacket and pants, even on the warmest days.
 Amsterdam is a pedestrian and bike-friendly city; if you plan on doing a lot of walking, pack comfortable shoes, and never go out without an umbrella, as sudden storms pop up all month long—day or night.

 August Events in Amsterdam

 From comedy showcases to dance music festivals, Amsterdam is rife with summer events in August.
-Even as locals leave the city to enjoy warmer weather further south, you can enjoy a variety of outdoor events this month on your trip to the Netherlands.
+Even as locals leave the city to enjoy warmer weather further south, you can enjoy a variety of outdoor events on your trip to the Netherlands.